Health Unit Coordinator

 Health Unit Coordinator Certifications & Licensure

 Currently, there are no state licensing requirements for health unit coordinators.
-However, should the scope of a health unit coordinator role involve extensive direct patient interaction, it may fall under the scope of medical assisting and may be subject to state licensing.
-Professionals in this field should consult with their local licensing boards and human resources department to ensure they have the necessary qualifications.
+However, if the role involves extensive direct patient interaction, it may fall under the scope of medical assisting and be subject to state licensing.
+Professionals in this field should consult with their local licensing boards and human resources departments to ensure they have the qualifications.

-Certification as a health unit coordinator is voluntary, although highly recommended as many employers require it.
+Certification as a health unit coordinator is voluntary, although highly recommended, as many employers require it.
 The most common certification health unit coordinators earn is through the National Association of Health Unit Coordinators (NAHUC) Certification Board.
 This NAHUC has been around for 30 years and assures employers, patients, and other healthcare workers that certificate holders have demonstrated competency in health unit coordination.

 To be eligible for NAHUC certification, candidates must have graduated from high school or have a GED.
 In addition, applicants must currently be employed as a health unit coordinator or have completed a health unit coordinator education program.
-The exam costs $205 and consists of 120 multiple-choice questions that must be answered in two and a half hours.
+The exam consists of 120 multiple-choice questions that must be answered in two and a half hours.
 The exam covers order management, communication/customer service, professional development and coordination of health unit, equipment, and technical procedures,

 How Much Do Health Unit Coordinators Make?

-• 10th percentile: $30,230
+• 10th percentile: $31,900

-• 25th percentile: $35,240
+• 25th percentile: $36,540

-• 50th percentile (median): $38,500
+• 50th percentile (median): $40,640

-• 75th percentile: $46,550
+• 75th percentile: $47,930

-• 90th percentile: $55,620
+• 90th percentile: $58,340

 Health Unit Coordinator Career Alternatives